JohnCoene/waiter/README.md

 ### waitress

 The waitress can be applied to a specific element or the whole page.
-Note that `call_waitress` takes a CSS selector, so if you want to apply it to a plot use `#plotId`.
+Note that `call_waitress` and `Waitress$new()` takes a CSS selector, so if you want to apply it to a plot use `#plotId`.

 ```r
 library(shiny)